alisdairjsmyth/homebridge-ambiclimate/README.md

 as such each physical device appears within HomeKit Apps as three logical devices with the same name.

+A separate plugin for Ambi Climate is available - [homebridge-ambiclimate-thermostat](https://www.npmjs.com/package/homebridge-ambiclimate-thermostat) exposes Ambi Climate devices as a Thermostat services within Homekit.

 ## Installation

     npm install -g homebridge-ambiclimate